emargareten/two-factor-laravel/README.md

 }
 ```

-After enabling two-factor authentication,
+### Confirming Two-Factor Authentication

-the user must still "confirm" their two-factor authentication configuration by providing a valid two-factor authentication code.
+After enabling two-factor authentication, the user must still "confirm" their two-factor authentication configuration by providing a valid two-factor authentication code.
 You should provide a way for the user to do this.
 For example, you could provide a view that displays the QR code and secret key for the user to scan into their authenticator app:
 ```php
 use Illuminate\Http\RedirectResponse;
 use Illuminate\Http\Request;